When decorating your garden with garden ornaments, the possibilities are endless.

 Garden Ornaments can be made from all kinds of material.
 I've learned through the years, that being in zone 5, I can't leave much of it out in the snow all winter!

 The metal pieces do o.k, but most of my cement statues, have to be brought inside to protect them.

 Depending on the price you pay for the piece, will generally tell you if it will stand up to the elements or not.
 Ask the manufacturer when you purchase it!
 View and purchase beautiful Garden Fountains Here

 Garden statues like this one, get brought into the shed every fall.

 Every couple of years, I give it a fresh coat of white paint, to help protect it, and spruce it up.

-Notice how it stands out against the red Japenese Maple?
-See how the varigated Hostas frame it?
+Notice how it stands out against the red Japanese Maple?
+See how the variegated Hosta frames it?

 Stand back, and look around your garden, as you decide where to place your garden ornaments.